Skip to main content

 89%

-• Strong atmosphere and art direction, reminiscent of classic horror games, with a captivating soundtrack by Akira Yamaoka.
+• Strong atmosphere and art direction, reminiscent of classic horror games, with a captivating setting in a fictionalized version of Kowloon.

 • story

-The story of *Slitterhead* is described as intriguing and unique, featuring a blend of horror and action elements with a nonlinear narrative that encourages players to piece together the plot themselves.
-However, it suffers from repetition in mission structure, a lack of enemy variety, and minimal voice acting, which detracts from the overall experience.
-While the setting and character backstories are compelling, many players feel the storytelling could benefit from more polish and resolution, leading to a mixed reception regarding its depth and engagement.
+The story of "Slitterhead" is described as intriguing and unique, featuring a blend of horror and action elements with a nonlinear narrative that encourages players to piece together the plot themselves.
+However, it suffers from repetition in mission structure, a lack of resolution by the end, and minimal voice acting, which detracts from the overall experience.
+While the atmosphere and character design are praised, the storytelling is often seen as convoluted and lacking polish, leading to mixed feelings about its execution.

 • “The story will slowly unravel as you play and it expects you to put the pieces together yourself - it won't hold your hand explaining everything to you - and the experience is better for it.”